Rates and Insurance for Therapy Services

 Free Initial Consultation

 I offer a free initial consultation to see if we’re a good fit for therapy.
-This is a phone call or video call that I don't put a hard time limit on, however it typically lasts 15-25 minutes.
+This is a phone call or video call that typically lasts 15-25 minutes.
 I ask you to tell me a little about what’s bringing you therapy, I will share how I work and what I can offer, and we’ll decide whether we want to go forward.